mykewe/SE_salary_proj/README.md

 I tried three different models and evaluated them using Mean Absolute Error.

 I tried three different models:
-Multiple Linear Regression – Baseline for the model Lasso Regression – Because of the sparse data from the many categorical variables.
+Multiple Linear Regression – Baseline for the model. \
+Lasso Regression – Because of the sparse data from the many categorical variables. \
 Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.
 ## Model performance

 The Random Forest model far outperformed the other approaches on the test and validation sets.

-Random Forest : MAE =  9.08
+Random Forest : MAE =  9.08 \
 Lasso Regression: MAE = 9.63